grokit/dcore/apps/dnotes/README.md

 ### Metadata: UUID

-UUID has this form: `uuid:::notes_db_readme`.
+UUID has this form: `uuid:::dnotes_readme`.

 A UUID is _unique_: cannot have the same UUID on more than one document.
 However, a document can have multiple UUIDs.
 The reason for that is to allow UUID renames.
 UUID are used in order to publish on the web, so want to be able to rename and have two URLs point to the same document.
 For example:

-    uuid:::notes_db, notes_db_better
+    uuid:::dnotes, dnotes_better

-In this case, both `notes_db` and `notes_db_better` uniquely identify the document.
+In this case, both `dnotes` and `dnotes_better` uniquely identify the document.
 The last uuid is deemed to be the most recent, so for URLs could redirect all UUIDs which is not the last one listed using a 301 to the URL of the las UUID.

 UUIDs links:

-    luid:::notes_db
+    luid:::dnotes
-    link-uuid:::notes_db
+    link-uuid:::dnotes

 Both mean exactly the same thing.
 Use in order to have a link to another document by UUID.
 Note that luid is missing a u intentionally in order not to turn up in a grep-search.